Grey Matters – complex legal issues that aren’t black or white

 Visit our Coronavirus Legal Hub for guidance and information

-Our recent webinar in conversation with Simon White, General Counsel EMEA LATAM for Cognizant, and a technical update from Caroline Doran-Millet, Partner at Royds Withy King
+In Conversation with… Simon White, General Counsel EMEA LATAM for Cognizant, and a technical update from Caroline Doran-Millet, Partner at Royds Withy King

-We were delighted to welcome for our first In Conversation with… Simon White, General Counsel EMEA, LATAM of Cognizant, one of the world’s leading IT professional services companies (ranked 194 on the Fortune 500).
+We were delighted to welcome our first In Conversation with… Simon White, General Counsel EMEA, LATAM of Cognizant, one of the world’s leading IT professional services companies (ranked 194 on the Fortune 500).
 Simon is a champion of diversity and inclusion.
 He was instrumental in setting up and leads Embrace, Cognizant’s global LGBTQ+ business resource group and works closely with organisations including Interlaw and Diversity Champions.
 As part of the conversation, Simon shared his experiences about those grey areas around diversity and inclusion.

 Episode 3: Lara Oyesanya, legal Director at Klarna Bank